 Blankenship Garage Doors offers the personalized customer service of a small repair shop, but our wide network of local contractors means you get the speed and knowledge of a large company each time you call.
 As a member of the International Door Association and the Central Oregon Builders Association, our goal is to provide high-quality, cost-effective service when you need it most.

-When it comes to keeping your child safe around your garage, our experienced team is ready to help you identify potential danger spots and develop solutions that will protect your family.
+When it comes to upholding garage door safety for kids, our experienced team is ready to help you identify potential danger spots and develop solutions that will protect your family.
 In some cases, you may need to replace a garage door or automatic opener to make this happen.
 If you’re in the market for a new garage door, our sales team is ready and waiting to help you choose the right door.
 If you’re ready to purchase a new door, you can get a free estimate today!

 Have an existing garage door that needs to be repaired?
-We can help with that too.
+Our garage door specialists can help with that too.
 Contact us today to schedule service.